Croatian fishermen fear EU entry may sink their trade

-UMAG, Croatia (Reuters) - An English-language sign at the fishermen’s pier in the northern Adriatic town of Umag reads: “This fishing port was rebuilt with the support of the European Union”.
+UMAG, Croatia, June 28 (Reuters) - An English-language sign at the fishermen’s pier in the northern Adriatic town of Umag reads: “This fishing port was rebuilt with the support of the European Union”.

 But most of the 3,700 fishermen who ply their trade in Croatia’s eastern Adriatic fear that the country’s accession to the bloc on July 1, and strict new laws and regulations that come with it, may drive the last nail into their coffin.